Story

 October 1995 | Volume 46, Issue 6

-After a tornado passed through Petersburg, Virginia, in 1993, relief-agency posters around the city read: “The tornado did to Petersburg in about 22 seconds what the Union Army couldn’t do in 10 months.”
-At first glance this slogan seems a puzzler: What did the tornado do—leave the place standing, perhaps?
+After a tornado passed through Petersburg, Virginia in 1993, relief-agency posters around the city read: “The tornado did to Petersburg in about 22 seconds what the Union Army couldn’t do in 10 months.”
+At first glance, this slogan seems a puzzler: What did the tornado do—leave the place standing, perhaps?
 But the message is unmistakable.
 In most places, after the latest bit of bad news, local papers dutifully comb their archives for reassurance that things used to be worse.
-In Petersburg that’s not necessary, because its citizens live among constant reminders of the days when starving residents hunted rats for food as Robert E. Lee’s army made its last stand outside the city.
+In Petersburg, that’s not necessary because its citizens live among constant reminders of the days when starving residents hunted rats for food as Robert E. Lee’s army made its last stand outside the city.
 Petersburg has stood up to much worse things in its history than a tornado.

 That history predates the Civil War by a couple of centuries, though it’s sometimes hard for a visitor to tell.
 Petersburg was founded in 1646 as Fort Henry and soon began to thrive as a trading post.
 Its location on the Appomattox River made it a natural center for commerce, and it grew swiftly along with Virginia.
-By 1791 George Washington would write that Petersburg handled “nearly a third of the Tobacco exported from the whole State besides a considerable quantity of wheat and flour.”
+By 1791, George Washington would write that Petersburg handled “nearly a third of the Tobacco exported from the whole State, besides a considerable quantity of wheat and flour.”

 The Virginians “made a brave resistance,” according to a plaque outside the 1735 Blandford Church, but eventually bowed to the British troops’ superior numbers and withdrew.
 (The plaque is one of very few reminders to be seen of Petersburg’s Revolutionary days—somewhat surprisingly, since there’s no question that the good guys won that war.)
 After pausing to burn four thousand hogsheads of tobacco (which was often used as currency) and a few ships, William Phillips and Benedict Arnold raided the surrounding country while Cornwallis, lately arrived from the Carolinas, chased Lafayette for several weeks in a fruitless campaign that would end with his surrender to Washington at Yorktown.

 Following the war, Petersburg prospered, and as the nineteenth century wore on, two inventions combined to increase its importance.
 First the cotton gin made large-scale cotton farming economical in the Deep South.
-Petersburg saw its first cotton mills around 1815, and by 1842 it was turning out twenty thousand yards of coarse sheeting a day.
+Petersburg saw its first cotton mills around 1815, and by 1842, it was turning out twenty thousand yards of coarse sheeting a day.
 Meanwhile the railroad was making Petersburg even more of a commercial hub; on the eve of the Civil War four separate lines crisscrossed there.
-A stroll through its streets today reveals many surviving buildings from this era, including, most
+A stroll through its streets today reveals many surviving buildings from this era, including, most eccentrically,